-It may be noted that in such cases taxpayer need not get his accounts audited again for income tax law purpose.
-It is sufficient if accounts are audited under such other law before the due date of filing the return and prescribed audit report is furnished.
+In such cases, the taxpayer need not get his accounts audited again for income tax purposes.
+It is sufficient if accounts are audited under such other law before the due date of filing the return.
+The taxpayer can furnish this prescribed audit report under Income tax law.

 What constitutes Audit report?

 Tax auditor shall furnish his report in a prescribed form which could be either Form 3CA or Form 3CB where: